An Introduction to Terraform Environment Variables

 Terraform is an infrastructure as code tool that lets you define cloud and on-premises resources in human-readable configuration files that you can version, reuse and share.

 It can manage low-level components like compute, storage and networking resources, as well as high-level components like DNS entries and SaaS features.
-To do all this, Terraform uses HashiCorp configuration language (hcl).
+To do all this, Terraform configuration files are written in HashiCorp Configuration Language (HCL), a domain-specific language designed for human-readable infrastructure definitions.

 Terraform Environment Variable Explained

-A Terraform environment variable is similar to the parameter or argument of a function, allowing users to set their configuration without hardcoding values.
-This enables users to have the same infrastructure provisioning across environments without requiring them to maintain multiple copies of almost-similar code.
+A Terraform environment variable is an external value — typically a shell variable prefixed with TF_VAR_ — that allow users to pass input into a Terraform configuration without hardcoding it.
+Similar to how function arguments work, they enable dynamic configuration by injecting values into defined input variables at runtime.
+This lets users have the same infrastructure provisioning across environments without requiring them to maintain multiple copies of almost-similar code.

 Because we have to manage different instances of infrastructures living inside different environments like development, quality assurance (QA) or staging, it’s critical to provide the environmental context to your configuration without repeating the same code or polluting it with environment-specific hardcoded details.
 Terraform environment variables play a critical role in providing this abstraction.